 Suppose a firm with quality issues asserted to employees and customers about their “new quality” priority.
 It would be likely greeted with disinterest and skepticism.
 Compare with the power of the following true story that is now a signature story: Zhang Ruimin was promoted in 1984 to lead a then-struggling Chinese refrigerator manufacturer that would later be renamed Haier.

-For more details, check out my new book “Creating Signature Stores”.
+For more details, check out my book “Creating Signature Stories”.